Is one of your New Year’s resolutions to advance your career?

 “Indra Nooyi, CEO [of PepsiCo], says you should have a ‘hip-pocket skill,’ something you’re known for being great at and can develop even further.
 Nooyi has a ‘hip-pocket skill’ of her own, which is being able to explain complex issues in simple terms.
 It helped her stand out at PepsiCo.
 ‘People should look at you and say, ‘You know on this particular issue, the only person who can answer it or contribute to it is Dan,’ Nooyi says.
 Unique skills makes you valuable, and being valuable is how you get promoted.” — Read more at CNBC.

-Stand Out on LinkedIn for More Career Success in 2017
+Stand Out on LinkedIn for More Career Success

 “Your LinkedIn profile can support embedded files.
 This means that you can upload PowerPoint, Excel and Word files under a job in your ‘Experience’ section.
 Show samples of your work to prove you have the necessary skills for future jobs.
 Better yet, add video or pictures to your summary to highlight your career successes.
 Adding media content to your profile will instantly catch someone’s eye and help differentiate you from similar professionals.” — Read more at U.S. News.